 PhD research project: “On Ancestrality and Regeneration: Performing Decolonial Journeys”

-Institution: Malmö Theatre Academy, Agenda 2030 Graduate School
+Institution: Malmö Theatre Academy; Agenda 2030 Graduate School at Lund University

-Iury Salustiano Trojaborg is an artistic researcher and doctoral candidate at Malmö Theatre Academy and Agenda 2030 Graduate School at Lund University coordinated by Kristina Jönsson.
-His artistic research project “On Ancestrality and Regeneration: Performing Decolonial Journeys” aims to investigate ways of using performance art as a regenerative and socio-political tool to provoke change in the understanding of the lives of immigrants who, like him, willingly travelled the old colonial routes back to the European countries that colonised them.
-It aims to explore the process of construction of cultural identities in a performative setting according to the intersection of gender, class and race, promoting in this way an active dialogue with the area where this research will take place: the multicultural community of Malmö, Sweden and its surroundings.
+Iury Salustiano Trojaborg is an artistic researcher and doctoral candidate at Malmö Theatre Academy and Agenda 2030 Graduate School at Lund University coordinated by political scientist Kristina Jönsson.
+Her artistic research project “On Ancestrality and Regeneration: Performing Decolonial Journeys” aims to investigate ways of using performance art as a regenerative and socio-political tool to provoke change in the understanding of the lives of immigrants who, like she, willingly travelled the old colonial routes back to the European countries that colonised them.
+It aims to explore the process of construction of cultural identities in a performative setting according to the intersection of gender, class and race, promoting in this way an active dialogue with the area where this research will take place: Malmö, Sweden; Rio de Janeiro, Belém and Manaus, Brazil and Copenhagen, Denmark.

-Iury Salustiano Trojaborg is an interdisciplinary, queer, non-binary, migrant artist who has worked practically and theoretically in Theatre, Performance, Dance and Opera since 2006 in different environments and roles, including actor, performer, writer, director and dramaturge in Rio de Janeiro (Brazil), Frankfurt am Main (Germany), Copenhagen (Denmark), Poznan (Poland), Berlin (Germany) and Oldenburg (Germany).
+Iury Salustiano Trojaborg is an interdisciplinary, queer, non-binary, migrant artist who has worked practically and theoretically in Theatre, Performance, Dance and Opera since 2006 in different environments and roles, including actor, performer, writer, director and dramaturge in Rio de Janeiro (Brazil), Frankfurt am Main (Germany), Copenhagen (Denmark), Poznan (Poland), Berlin (Germany), Oldenburg (Germany) and Malmö (Sweden).

-Iuy has a BA in Acting from the Federal University of Rio de Janeiro (2009) and a conjoint Erasmus Mundus MA in Performing Arts from the Goethe Universität Frankfurt am Main and Københavns Universitet, Denmark (2012).
+Iury has a BA in Acting from the Federal University of the State of Rio de Janeiro (2009) and a conjoint Erasmus Mundus MA in Performing Arts from the Goethe Universität Frankfurt am Main and University of Copenhagen, Denmark (2012).